 - to ensure that the required level of physical distancing is maintained between any persons on the premises (except between members of the same household or a carer and the person assisted by the carer)

 - to ensure that they only admit people to its premises in sufficiently small numbers to make it possible to maintain that distance

 We need a strong museums, galleries and heritage attractions sector to help drive Scotland's economic recovery and future prosperity.
 The Scottish Government recognises the important role of the cultural sector in the health and wellbeing of our society, as set out in the National Performance Framework.
 In these challenging times, as we move through our route map in response to the crisis and to eventual recovery, the role of museums galleries and heritage attractions, to help play their part in improving the health and wellbeing of our people, together with being a catalyst to inspire creativity and problem solving, will be even more important.
 Many museums and galleries are free at the point of access and as such are able to support a diverse range of audiences.
-Decisions on whether to reopen as we move into Phase 3 are for individual organisations to take, ensuring they have considered cost implications.
+Decisions on whether to reopen are for individual organisations to take, ensuring they have considered cost implications.

 Organisations should therefore use this guidance to look forward and engage with trade union or workforce representatives to develop workplace specific plans for a managed transition away from current restrictions, allowing sufficient time for that joint work.
 And while those plans should be fully developed, with measures put in place and tested where possible, they should not be implemented as yet.
-Decisions on the phasing of a sector wide return for museums galleries and heritage attractions will be made in line with the Route Map.

 This guidance should be read in conjunction with the Scottish Government’s business and physical distancing guidance which still applies.